This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 • Hot desking works best when it supports how people work, not just when it saves space.

-• Clear rules, sensible layouts, and the right tools separate successful setups from chaotic ones.
+• Clear rules, simple layouts, and the right tools are what separate successful setups from chaotic ones.

-• The real win is balancing employee flexibility with enough structure for teams to collaborate predictably.
+• The real win comes from balancing employee flexibility with structure so teams can collaborate without losing predictability.

-• Adoption depends on trust, transparency, and making the booking experience straightforward for everyone.
+• Adoption depends on trust, transparency, and making the booking experience effortless for everyone.

 Chapters